 Data science, artificial intelligence and machine learning have taken hold of the digital world, and that extends to search engine optimization.
 Google itself has been implementing machine learning for years in order to better understand search queries.
 Its BERT update was designed to study and better understand how people naturally speak and ask questions to better tailor their search results.

-SEO data science isn’t just for the tech giants, though.
-You can use it too to help automate processes and better predict keywords.
+SEO data science isn’t just for the tech giants and search engine digital marketing agencies, though.
+You can use it to help automate processes and better predict keywords.
 It can also help guide your content strategy and streamline how you optimize that content.
 You can focus less on checking boxes for keywords and more on producing content that people will actually want to engage with.

 Using SEO Data Science in Your Marketing